scipion-em/scipion-em-facilities/scipion4facilities/Readme.rst

 generate reports or raise alerts when some problems are detected.
 A monitor example is the CTF-monitor, that checks the computed defocus values for each micrograph as they are generated.
 CTF-monitor may raise an alert if the defocus values are above or below certain thresholds.
-An special case of this monitors is the monitor summary which encapsulates the CTF Monitor, the system monitor and the movie gain monitor and continuosly creates a report.
+A special case of this monitors is the monitor summary which encapsulates the CTF Monitor, the system monitor and the movie gain monitor and continuosly creates a report.

 This plug-in contains protocols and utilities related with monitors.